 Q: Can I declare more than one concentration?

 A: Yes.
 Students may declare more than one concentration.
 A maximum of six (6) credits can be used to overlap (“double dip”) between concentrations.
 Students will need 24 credits for their first concentration and 18 credits for their second concentration.

 A: No. Students in the Paralegal Studies Concentration may take any minor offered at Montclair State University except Paralegal Studies.
-Students in the Justice Systems Concentration may take any minor offered at Montclair State, except Criminal Justice.
+Students in the Criminal Justice Concentration may take any minor offered at Montclair State, except Criminal Justice.